Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 Grand Floridian Pros:

-- Perhaps the fanciest resort on property with tons of amenities.
+- The fanciest resort on property with tons of amenities.

 - The last stop on the resort monorail before you get to Magic Kingdom.
 Plus there is now a walking path from the Grand Floridian to Magic Kingdom!
 There is also boat transportation.